 His back then went into full spasm.
 A new GP referral.
 A fresh Pain Management wait.
 A new MRI wait.
 Another physiotherapy referral.
 The process reset entirely, as if the previous eighteen months had not happened.

-Why the NHS pathway often fails musculoskeletal patients
+Understanding the NHS pathway for musculoskeletal pain

 What happened when he came to see me